Sigma117/Grave_Escapes/README.md

 This game is programmed in Java only, using the multi-language integrated development environment Netbeans.

 ## The Application "Grave_Escapes":
-Grave_Escape application aims to provide an interface that through a graphic representation of a map causes the player to enter the tower. the player's goal is to complete the tower by facing all the enemies that are on each floor.
+When entering the Grave_Escape game, the player is able to move freely its character in a map and its goal is to kill all the enemies in order be able to reach a portal and pass to the next level.
-Initially the user will be in front of the menu interface in which you will be able to select one of the following items:
+Initially the user will be in front of a menu interface in which he/she will be able to select one of the following items:
- * Play: pressing this button the user is redirected to the games.
+ * Play: pressing this button the user is redirected to the game.
- * Exit: pressing this button exits the game, then the window it closes automatically.
+ * Exit: pressing this button the user exits the game, then the window closes automatically.
 <img width="1192" alt="Schermata 2022-05-25 alle 09 15 30 - Copia" src="https://user-images.githubusercontent.com/71655239/170209331-bf967bf7-a259-48df-aee6-ef778eeac0c4.png">

-The player will be able to move freely on the game map using the following commands:
+The player is be able to move freely on the game map using the following commands:
  * W = up;
  * S = down;
  * A = left;